Friends meeting house

 A Friends meeting house is a meeting house of the Religious Society of Friends (Quakers), where meeting for worship is usually held.

 Typically, Friends meeting houses are simple and resemble local residential buildings.
-Steeples, spires, and ornamentation are usually avoided.
+Ornamentation, spires, and steeples are usually avoided.

 When Quakers speak of a "church," it generally refers to the persons of the worshipping community, rather than the building itself.